-A person who fails to state that he is acting in the name of or on behalf of another person or who states that he is acting in the name of or on behalf of another person without being empowered to do so shall be deemed to be acting in his own name and on his own behalf
+A person who fails to state that he is acting as a customs representative or who states that he is acting as a customs representative without being empowered to do so shall be deemed to be acting in his own name and on his own behalf.

-2. The customs authorities may require any person stating that he is acting in the name of or on behalf of another person to produce evidence of his powers to act as a customs representative, except where a person belongs to a category of persons entitled to act on behalf of another person.
+2. The customs authorities may require any person stating that he is acting as a customs representative to produce evidence of his powers to act as that representative, except where a person belongs to a category of persons entitled to act on behalf of another person in dealing with the customs authorities.